-210 PSTAA's three funding categories include: Early Learning Facilities (ELF), King County Promise, and Love and Liberation.
+&lt;sup>210 PSTAA's three funding categories include: Early Learning Facilities (ELF), King County Promise, and Love and Liberation.
 These strategies are detailed in Motion 15492 Required Implementation Plan Components.

-211 Government programs are evaluated in terms of their effect on the general public.
-The term "population-based" refers to a geographic region, such as the catchment area for a project, provided the data are drawn from a representative sample of the population.
+Government programs are evaluated in terms of their effect on the general public.
+The term "population-based" refers to a geographic region, such as the catchment area for a project, provided the data are drawn from a

-212 King County Department of Community and Human Services (2018).
+&lt;sup>212 King County Department of Community and Human Services (2018).
 Best Starts for Kids Evaluation and Performance Measurement Plan, pg., 11.
 [LINK]